rehierl/html-outliner-spec/issue-associations.md

 [step 4.9.3.2.1.1](./outliner-steps.md/#4-9-3-2-1-1) can be seen to establish the same type of connection. **(type-4 == type-1)**

-NOTE - In contrary to type-1, the heading content element being entered clearly is an inner element of the created section because this heading element represents the heading of that new section.
+NOTE - In contrary to type-1, additional heading elements must also be inner nodes to the implied sections they create because these heading element represent the headings of their sections.

 <!-- ======================================================================= -->
 <h3 id="type-5">Type 5) Associate node X with 'current section'</h3>

 [step 4.11.](./outliner-steps.md/#4-11) states:
-Whenever the walk exits a node, if the node is not already associated with a section, then associate the node with `current section`.
+Whenever the walk exits a node, if the node is not already associated with a section, associate the node with `current section`.

-NOTE - This step uses the wording "a node", it applies to **any nodes** (element nodes and non-element nodes) that the previous steps have not already been processed.
+NOTE - Because this step uses the description "a node", it applies to **any nodes** (element nodes and non-element nodes) for which the previous steps didn't create an association.

-NOTE - The previous steps apply to any elements that extend the outlines of their ancestors.
-When entering or exiting any other element node, the references to `current section`, `currentOutlineOwner` and the current outline (i.e.
-`currentOutlineOwner.innerOutline`) stay the same throughout the visit (enter and exit) of these remaining nodes.
-And because of that, this very step could also be executed when **entering** these nodes.
+NOTE - The previous steps apply only to element nodes that extend the outlines of their ancestors (sectioning content elements or heading element) or that create new outlines and sections (sectioning roots).
+When entering or exiting any other element node, the references to `current section`, `currentOutlineOwner` and the current outline (i.e. `currentOutlineOwner.innerOutline`) stay the same throughout the visit (enter and exit) of the remaining nodes.

-**TODO** - exit is a bug - order when associating section with node
+NOTE - Recall that "associate node X with section Y" can be read as defining a two-way relationship defined by the following two properties:
+`Section Node.parentSection` and `Node[] Section.innerNodes`.
+Because
+`parentSection` represents only a single reference, this step could be executed either when entering, or when exiting a node.
+With regards to `innerNodes`, this step turns out to be **bugged**, if the association is established when exiting those nodes.
+The reason for this is that adding a node to the `innerNodes` array will append it to the end of that array.
+The node sequence that this array represents will not correspond to the document's structure if nodes are added when exiting them (reversed order).
+So with regards to a `innerNodes` list/array, this step must be executed while entering these remaining nodes.

+<h4 id="type-5-sections">What is 'current section'?</h4>

 <!-- ======================================================================= -->
 <h3 id="type-6">Type 6) Associate non-element node X with parent.section</h3>